 The majority of cases regarding on-call time address the issue of whether an employee who is "on call" is able to "use his time effectively for his own purposes."
-Employers who place employees "on call" must therefore be careful not to place such restrictions on the employees that the on-call time would be deemed compensable hours worked. "[W]here the conditions placed on the employee's activities are so restricted that the employee cannot use the time effectively for personal pursuits, such time spent on call is compensable."
-Dinges v.
-Sacred Heart St. Mary's Hosp., Inc., 164 F.3d 1056 (7th Cir.
-1999).
+Employers who place employees "on call" must therefore be careful not to place such restrictions on the employees that the on-call time would be deemed compensable hours worked.
+Where the conditions placed on the employee's activities are so restricted that the employee cannot use the time effectively for personal pursuits, such time spent on call is compensable.
 Factors courts consider when determining whether an employee is free to engage in personal pursuits include:

-- required response time;
+• required response time;

 - use of a pager to ease restrictions;

 - ability to trade on-call shifts;

 - excessive geographic limitations;

 - personal activities in which employees can engage despite the restrictions; and

-frequency of calls.
+- frequency of calls.